mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 ![select-with-default-outline](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/select-with-default-outline.png)

-In these scenario, don't forget to set a style for the `:focus` state.
+In this scenario, don't forget to set a style for the `:focus` state.
 For instance, the following can be achieved by the CSS below.

 ![select-with-custom-outline](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/select-with-custom-outline.png)